Rosenberg Stanmore and Castle continually update itself by attending seminars, webinars and workshops.

 People often come across new income slips or donation receipts after they file.
 The CRA says nothing new should be sent until you get your Notice of Assessment.
 Then you should file a T1 Adjustment Request form.

 Tax preparers advise that if it's an income slip like a T4, T4A, or T5 you should request an adjustment right away.
 "The longer you wait, the more interest you'll be charged," the tax preparation company says.
-"Should the CRA discover unreported income twice within a four-year period, you will be subject to an automatic penalty."
-And what if you find a charitable donation slip form five years ago or find something else that would have given you more money back?
+"Should the CRA discover unreported income twice within four years, you will be subject to an automatic penalty."
+And what if you find a charitable donation slip from five years ago or find something else that would have given you more money back?
 You can still ask for that adjustment.
 If you have the paperwork to back up your claim, the CRA's policies allow taxpayers to go back up to 10 years to request an adjustment.

 4. I needn't bother to claim any tuition-related tax credits because I didn't make enough money to owe any tax.